ahgraber/homelab-gitops-k3s/README.md

 - [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) will watch for
   new k3s releases and upgrade your nodes when new releases are found.

-There's also a couple Github workflows included in this repository that will help automate some processes.
+There's also a couple Github workflows included in this repository that help automate some processes.

 - [Flux upgrade schedule](./.github/workflows/flux-schedule.yaml) - workflow to upgrade Flux.
 - [Renovate schedule](./.github/workflows/renovate-schedule.yaml) - workflow to annotate